 Plus… The changing installations and large-scale sculpture along the Sculpture Promenade between the Festival Dining Tent and the Exhibition Buildings are catnip for kids, Instagram heaven and full of fantastic decorating ideas for your own gardens.
 You’ll see beautifully sculpted herons, roosters and otters, dogs and cats made of oddball metal objects, and ceramic vessels the size of a human being.
-Think of how a stone fountain or towering metal and glass sculpture would enhance your winter landscape!
+Think of how a charming trellis, meditative stone fountain or towering metal and glass sculpture would enhance your summer landscape!

 What turns an ordinary drink into a Craft Cocktail?
 Some of the same elements that make the work of our exhibiting artists so special!
 For one thing, it’s made with more care.
 It’s not boiler-plate, and the bartender is a little more passionate about getting it just right.

 In addition to the usual bar menu of wine, beer and drinks, the Show Directors always concoct signature Craft Cocktails for Paradise City.
 Stop by the bar in the Festival Dining Tent for a Manhattan Meets Northampton.
 The addition of a Bada Bing Cherry and a dash of local maple syrup takes a traditional Manhattan to a whole new place.
 Or try the Paradise City Cosmopolitan, published in the Paradise City Guide years ago – we still get requests for the recipe.
 See if you can guess the secret ingredient.

 Kick back with one of these cocktails, relax with a yummy lunch and show your friends the artful contents of your shopping bags.

 Enter to Win a Shopping Spree!

 There’s always a winner, and it could be you.
 Visitors may stop by the Information Tent at any time during the show to place their entry for a drawing in one of the big baskets.
 The winner will receive a gift certificate for a $250 shopping spree that may be redeemed at an exhibitor’s booth at any Paradise City Arts Festival over the next year.